FAQs about the Program

 Can I attend only part of the course?

 The curriculum was conceived as a comprehensive program addressing the issues of genocide and human rights with a comparative approach.
 The teaching modules are not intended to be taken independently.
-Due to the seminar nature of the course, enrollment is limited to 30 students.
+Due to the online seminar nature of the course, enrollment is limited.
 Therefore, there will not be space for those who wish to take only part of the course or only audit.

 How much does the whole program cost?